Teradata/design-system/product/principles/language-and-tone.md

 #### Telephone numbers

-Use dashes without spaces between numbers.
+Use hyphens without spaces between numbers.
 Use a country code if your reader is in another country.

 *   555-867-5309
 *   +1-404-123-4567